Skip to Content

 1. Defective spark plug:

-One of the most frequent causes of an engine not cranking is a defective spark plug.
-A spark plug serves an essential purpose of igniting the air-fuel mixture during combustion to keep your engine running.
-The plug consists of two leads that create an electric arc, which eventually produces the spark.
+The plug has two leads that create an electric arc, eventually producing the spark.
 Over time, carbon buildup can affect spark creation.
 Moreover, the electrode can also weaken due to wear and tear.

 ● Solutions: